Cheapest electricity plans in Australian Capital Territory

 Compare plans →

-Estimated annual bills below are calculated for a typical ACT 3-bedroom household using approximately 4,928 kWh per year (13.5 kWh/day).
+Estimated annual bills below are based on the AER Default Market Offer reference price (or ESC Victorian Default Offer for VIC) and assume typical household usage.
 Individual bills will vary based on actual usage, discounts, and your specific plan terms.

 Electricity providers in Australian Capital Territory — estimated annual bills

-* Estimated annual bills are indicative only, based on reference usage assumptions above.
-Rates and plans change regularly — compare live plans for current pricing.
+* Estimated annual bills are based on AER Reference Price / ESC VDO benchmarks.
+Rates change regularly — compare live plans for current pricing.

 Electricity market in Australian Capital Territory